John Hatton (politician): Later life

 Hatton continues to advocate for his local community.
 In 2009 he called for a Royal Commission into property and planning corruption in NSW.

 Return to politics

 In September 2010, Hatton announced his intention to stand with a team of 21 independents for the New South Wales Legislative Council at the state election on 26 March 2011.
-His running mate was small business owner and Community Independent Ian Scandrett who was second on the ticket.
-Scandrett has since been elected twice to Wingecarribee Shire Council.
 The grouping of candidates were known as the John Hatton Independents Team.
 Hatton and his team were unsuccessful at the 2011 election.